aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 **Future Updates:**

 Would love the ai to attack players not in your group.
 Let me know if you have ideas on how to do this.

+Thanks to @Janski for making the cool EXAD XM8 Apps.

 Enjoy!!
 aussie